aruhier/easy-incremental-backups/README.md

 -------

 `restore-full-system.sh BACKUP_DIR`, where `BACKUP_DIR` is the path of the
-backup you want to restore (and not the TARGET_DIR you have set in `backup-full-system.sh`).
+backup you want to restore (not to confound with the `BACKUPS_BASE_DIR` you have set in the configuration file).

 Use the option `-h` to print the help.

 Configuration
 -------------

-Configurations are not synced between the scripts (yet), so you have to modify the constants in each scripts to configure it correctly.<br>
-**ATTENTION**: If you are doing a backup, do not forget to configure the `delete-old-backups.sh` script to delete the old scripts.
-It can be dangerous to let it unconfigured, as it can delete some files in thinking it's backups (if you are really unlucky).

-Just modify the *CONFIGURATION* section of each script, each constant is documented.
+Copy the `easy-incremental-backups.conf.default` configuration file as `easy-incremental-backups.conf` and modify it for your setup.

+**Do not edit directly this file, always make a copy before, it will avoid some conflits with git if you pull from this repository**